 The Tagaeri and the Taromenane – who have fought off illegal loggers and Catholic missionaries with spears and blowpipes to maintain their isolated, nomadic existence – are now at risk from the construction of roads and drilling wells as petroleum firms carve up the Yasuní national park.

-“The question of conservation in Yasuní is not as simple as saying we are not going to drill…oil is not the problem.”
+[Example of Academic Rationalization/Willing Misdirection:] “The question of conservation in Yasuní is not as simple as saying we are not going to drill…oil is not the problem [oil is a very big problem].”
 Prof. Hugo Navarrete, a Biologist at the Pontifica Universidad Católica del Ecuador, notes that there is no oil in the eastern side of the park “and almost everything is devastated.”
-The destruction of the forest there is caused by expansion for banana and oil palm plantations, pasturelands, road building, settlements, and illegal hunting and logging.
-The destruction is amplified as indigenous people become less isolated and acquire chain saws and other modern technology that are incompatible with their ancient nomadic way of life.
-The new taste for modern commodities, clothes, shoes, and mechanized equipment, creates a new demand for money, setting up a vicious cycle of harvesting the forest to sell for currency.
-“If you want to preserve this pristine forest you definitely have to solve the poverty problem.” – R. Douglas Fields, “Scientific American”
+The destruction of the forest there is caused by expansion for banana and oil palm plantations [multinationals], pasturelands [multinationals], road building [governmental development programs], settlements [government], and illegal hunting and logging [outside poachers enabled by roads and settlements].
+The destruction is amplified as indigenous people become less isolated and acquire chain saws [not the real problem] and other modern technology that are incompatible with their ancient nomadic way of life.
+The new taste for [willing quarter-truth by professor rationalizing neoliberal development] modern commodities, clothes, shoes, and mechanized equipment, creates a new demand for money, setting up a vicious cycle of harvesting the forest to sell for currency.
+“If you want to preserve this pristine forest you definitely have to solve the poverty problem [or better yet, bar multinationals from deforesting, ranching and extracting, leading to road building and settlements].” — R. Douglas Fields, “Scientific American”

 The Taromenane – known locally as the “red feet” – are thought to be offshoots of the Huaorani, who speak the same language but have suffered a very different fate.
 The Huaorani – which means “human being” – also used to be almost entirely carnivorous nomads and fearsome defenders of their rainforest home.
 They resisted contact until 1958, but now most are settled, often around oil well communities with whom they have a parasitic relationship.